 The urgent need for fresh approaches to teaching ancient war and peace reaches well beyond the classroom.
 Research into the militarization of childhood underlines the role that education can play in socializing young people into visualizing armed violence as normal, natural, impressive, even desirable.
 Arguably, the teaching of ancient warfare has been particularly prone to this tendency (compounded, of course, by representations of ancient warfare in many popular media).
 The flip side of this is that enhanced peace literacy can significantly improve inner peace and wellbeing, interpersonal relations, and conflict resolution in different spheres of life, empowering young people to take ownership of peacebuilding in their own lives.
 For both reasons, we should invest more research and resources in young people’s explorations of ancient peace and peacebuilding, alongside the study of military pedagogies.
 A further pressing issue is an increase in the numbers of trauma-experienced young people within our education systems, some of whom have direct experience of armed conflict.
 This requires more trauma-informed practice than is currently in place.
 Ancient warfare has long been perceived as so distant in time/myth that contemporary traumas are often overlooked in its teaching, while the historic but real impacts on real people from the past have frequently been airbrushed.
 When approached sensitively, however, the study of both military history and literary/artistic representations of ancient war and peace presents valuable opportunities for young people to develop critical awareness not only of the impacts of war itself but also the legacy of entrenched habits of war- and peace-storytelling, which continue to inform the ways in which we approach conflict today.

 An enhanced approach to teaching ancient war and peace is thus desirable for many reasons, not only to equip students of Classics to visualize ancient warfare and peacebuilding in more holistic ways but also to contribute to wider war and peace literacy, with real-world ramifications.
-This series of online consultations plus an in-person workshop aims to bring together experts on war and peace studies (within and beyond Classics) with experts on pedagogy (from the school sector, peace education institutes, and pedagogic studies) to set the agenda for an extended research and impact project over the next three to five years.
+Our upcoming series of online workshops aims to bring together experts on war and peace studies (within and beyond Classics) with experts on pedagogy (from the school sector, peace education institutes, and pedagogic studies) to set the agenda for an extended research and impact project over the next three to five years.
 Ranging across primary, secondary and tertiary education sectors, it will produce publications, develop training materials, design and pilot new teaching resources, and contribute to policy-making in this space.

 Consultation with professionals responsible for designing and delivering war and peace education in different subject areas (history, politics, religious and moral education, philosophy, citizenship teaching, and wellbeing, among others) and in different settings (e.g. the museum space, tourist attractions, as well as primary, secondary and tertiary classrooms) has much to contribute.
 Engagement with approaches in other academic disciplines (peace studies, critical military studies, feminist and post-colonial studies, migration studies, education studies, childhood studies) also has the potential to enhance war and peace pedagogies within Classics, alongside ongoing work within Ancient History, Classical Studies and Classics to foreground different voices and decolonise the curriculum.
 Drawing on inclusive practices in childhood and education studies, the Visualising War and Peace project has ethics permissions in place to engage with young people (aged 9-18) to better understand their concerns and interests and to co-develop new pedagogic principles and practices in dialogue with them.
 We also have ethics permission to run surveys and focus groups with primary- and secondary-level school teachers.
 Prompted by pedagogical and psychological research into the benefits of transrational learning alongside cognitive approaches, we are keen to explore creative methods (such as speculative history, useful fiction, and autoethnography) which can helpfully address the skewed nature of our surviving sources for ancient war and peace, which foreground elite, male experiences.

-Taking place over two days, the in-person workshop will be structured around 3 panels (current practice; war pedagogies for the future; peace pedagogies for the future), each with several speakers and substantial discussion time.
-We plan to intersperse discussion sessions with some short stimulations by non-Classicists on topics such as ‘militarism and education’ and ‘peace education in practice’.
-Crucially, we will also facilitate online sessions with teachers and researchers in the lead-up to the workshop, to ensure input from start to finish from a range of pedagogic experts, particularly those with recent practical experience.
-The workshop’s primary goal is to develop a framework for a longer-term collaborative project going forward, which will involve substantial grant applications, a range of publications, the development of teaching materials and training resources, and recommendations for wider policy change across the sector.
+Our discussions will examine current practice, war pedagogies for the future and peace pedagogies for the future).
+We invite contributions by non-Classicists on topics such as ‘militarism and education’ and ‘peace education in practice’, alongside contributions from those at the coalface of Classics teaching.
+The goal is to develop a framework for a longer-term collaborative project going forward, which will involve substantial grant applications, a range of publications, the development of teaching materials and training resources, and recommendations for wider policy change across the sector.

 Online consultation 1: Weds 29th January 2025, 1-2pm: Teaching Ancient War – current approaches, what works well, what could be different?